Aariz27/CW2025/README.md

 The following features were considered but not implemented due to time constraints and scope prioritization:

-### 1. Hold Piece Mechanism
-**Reason**: This feature would require significant changes to the game state management:
-- New data structure to store held piece
-- Logic to swap current piece with held piece
-- UI panel for displaying held piece
-- Input handling for hold action (e.g., C key)
-- Rules for preventing hold abuse (one hold per piece drop)

-**Complexity**: Medium - requires game logic changes **Status**: Not started

 ### 3. Combo System
 **Reason**: A combo system rewarding consecutive line clears (e.g., Tetris → Tetris) would need: